 - Do not use creatine if you are unwilling to calculate a proper creatine dosage

-Creatine is one of the most well researched and arguably significant in terms of overall health benefits next to protein and water.
-Even thought 20-30% of the population is not responsive to creatine supplementation, the proven benefits far outweigh the non conclusive side effects of creatine.
+Creatine is one of the most well-researched and arguably significant in terms of overall health benefits next to protein and water.
+Even though 20-30% of the population is not responsive to creatine supplementation, the proven benefits far outweigh the nonconclusive negative effects of creatine.

 WebMD – Uses and Side Effects of Creatine